 Who Is This For?

-The Lottery Maximizer is for people who are looking for ways to get rich quick playing the lotto.
+The Lottery Maximizer is for people who are looking for ways to get rich quickly by playing the lotto.
 Good luck!

 Also, it’s best for the owner and his affiliates.
-The only people that are going to make money with this is Richard Lustig and people who write fake reviews.
+The only people that are going to make money with this are Richard Lustig and people who write fake reviews.